joshskeen/kotlin-native-workshop/README.md

 ## Step 3: Call the interopped c library

-1. The interop stubs have been created for the c libary.
+1. The interop stubs have been created for the c library.
 Now you can call the library from Kotlin/Native.
 Add the following to hello.kt:

 	`hello.kt`